SergeyStaroletov/can-analysis-qt/README.md

 A test application (in progress) to get data from Arduino device via com port

-It is gets packets from the CAN network from a car.
+It gets packets from the CAN network from a car.

 Now it is simple visualizing the data by creating the controls on form dynamically and tracing the data by CAN Id.